wirewright/wirewright/README.md

 # Wirewright

+> Instead of asking:
+> “What program should I write?”
+> You ask:
+> “What kind of universe can I design that causes the behaviors I want to see?”

 Wirewright is a rewrite environment for self-embodied programs.

 I am working hard to package the hundreds of thousands of lines of "all over the place" code I've written and about two years of ideas and exploration into something simple, usable, and practical.
 Please wait and wish me a lot of energy :)